siamakn/temp_tutorial_16/docs/T16_3/T16_3_upload_raw_data_files.md

     ![screenshots of the steps of sharing your upload](images/sharing_an_upload.png)

-??? task "Task 2.2: make your upload visible to everyone"
+??? task "Make your upload visible to everyone"
     <img src="images/icon_visible.png" alt="Icon of shared upload" width="30">

     To make your upload visible to everyone on NOMAD, simple check the box in the *Edit visibility and access* section, located under the list of your entries.